Cirkit Designer Logo

 Common Issues and Solutions

-• Solution: Double-check the connections and ensure the cathode is connected to GND.
+• Solution: Double-check the connections, ensuring the cathode is connected to GND and the anodes are connected through resistors.

 4. Overheating